George Sessford: Biography

 George was born in Aintree and educated at St Andrews University.
 After a period of study at Lincoln Theological College, he was ordained in 1954.
 His first posts were as curate at St Mary's Cathedral, Glasgow and chaplain of the city's university.
 He was Priest in charge of Cumbernauld New Town from 1958 to 1966 and Rector of Forres until his elevation to the episcopate.
-He is survived by three daughters, four grandchildren and three great grandchildren.
+He is survived by three daughters, four grandchildren and four great grandchildren.